Services

 -

-Sessions follow a structured, research-based model using either Integrative Behavioral Couple Therapy or Cognitive Behavioral Couple Therapy, or Functional Analytic Psychotherapy to help couples understand their patterns, improve communication, and create meaningful change.
+Sessions follow a structured, research-based IBCT model to help couples understand their patterns, improve communication, foster acceptance, and practice new ways of relating in real time.

 -